Spousal Support Attorney

 Petaluma Spousal Support Lawyer

 The Santa Rosa spousal support attorneys (Santa Rosa alimony attorneys) of Beck Law P.C. are here to help you with your right to receive the spousal support you may need after divorce, annulment, or legal separation.
 Our experienced spousal support lawyers work for you to represent your interests in court and at the negotiation table.
 We can also assist you with mediation, arbitration, and child custody issues.

 A party to the matter may be entitled to and receive temporary spousal support at any time during the proceeding and prior to the divorce becoming final.
 Our attorneys determine the amount of temporary spousal support using a software program called DissoMaster which provides a calculation based on guideline support for the State of California.
 Both parties can request temporary spousal support.
 The request is gender neutral.
 The amount of spousal support you request, and whether you will request for spousal support in a lump sum or in payments, is determined by a number of factors under the California Family Code.
 These factors are the assets you own that are not community property as well as your ability to support yourself.
 Our Santa Rosa spousal support lawyers can work to modify or appeal an order that has been entered.

-We offer a free half-hour consultation regarding divorces.
+Contact our Santa Rosa family law firm to arrange for a consultation regarding your divorce.
 We will work to resolve issues by mutual agreement in an attempt to avoid or minimize costs or fees for litigation in court.
 The California Family Code governs spousal support.
 A judge has great discretion in determining what amount of support if any to award.
 This is why it is important to have a spousal support attorney who is there to represent your interests, so that you do not get short-changed.

 Our lead attorney, Daniel Beck, has over thirty years as a family law attorney.
 Mr. Beck can answer a variety of questions for you about California spousal support/alimony.
 These include: